 Issues with Mark

 Luke incorporated most of Mark and made corrections and clarifications where necessary.
-Also, during copying and transmission many variants were added to Mark harmonize it with Matthew.
+Mark doesn’t exhibit nearly as many issues as John and Matthew.
+Mark is not a chronological historical account that is intended to be a historiography the way Luke is.
+During copying and transmission many variants were added to Mark harmonize it with Matthew.
 Mark was copied less frequently than Matthew and Luke in the first two centuries and there are few Greek manuscripts that attest to the original text.
 Versions of Mark also have different endings.
 Scholars use early Latin texts of Mark to get a better indication as to the original reading of Mark.
 Corrections by Luke over Mark documents instances where Luke made numerous corrects and clarifications with respect to Mark.
-Critical Scholarship with quotes, references, and excerpts are also provided regarding criticism of Mark
+Critical Scholarship with quotes, references, and excerpts are also provided regarding Critical Scholarship of Mark